 Each bag makes 15 servings/ shakes, making it $4.66 per shake (or $3.99 with the subscribe and save option).

 Shipping is $7.95, or free if you buy two bags or more.

 You can buy Ka’Chava on the Tribal Nutrition website, Amazon, or Walmart online.

 Is Ka’Chava Safe?

 Please note that this section has been updated in April 2023 to reflect new information from Ka’Chava about their product’s safety.

 The FDA doesn’t regulate dietary supplements, so it can be difficult to determine the true safety of a supplement.

-Especially if you are pregnant, breastfeeding, or have any medical conditions or take medications, please be cautious with dietary supplements.
-Always check with your physician before starting any new diets or supplements, as there could be interactions or contraindications.
+Individuals who are pregnant, breastfeeding, or have any medical conditions or take any medications should always check with their physician before starting any new diets or supplements.

 Ka’Chava Side Effects